把 (bǎ) Sentence Structure

 Common mistakes

 Why it happens: Negation (没 / 不) and time words go before 把, not before the verb.
-Learners copy the position from normal sentences, but in a 把 sentence everything that scopes the action sits in front of 把.
+Learners copy the position from a normal sentence, but in a 把 sentence everything that scopes the action sits in front of 把.

 Compare & contrast